faridfaharaj/Profitable/README.md

 **Put it like this**,

-Imagine you have a server where two groups of players start fighting, they start buying a lot of diamonds and netherite for gear so people start selling it a bit more expensive every time because they have to go farther and farther to find them, so **prices start rising**.
+> Imagine you have a server where two groups of players start fighting, they start buying a lot of diamonds and netherite for gear so people start selling it a bit > more expensive every time because they have to go farther and farther to find them, so **prices start rising**.
+>

-now our friend **johnny** here, notices this and buys 100 diamonds with all his balance expecting prices to go even higher,
+> now our friend **johnny** here, notices this and buys 100 diamonds with all his balance expecting prices to go even higher,
+>

-Sadly the leader of one of these groups gets banned a day later so they stop fighting, and now everyone has so many and the **price is so high** people don't want to buy anymore.
+> Sadly the leader of one of these groups gets banned a day later so they stop fighting, and now everyone has so many and the **price is so high** people don't want to buy anymore.
-And those who do, **want it cheaper**, so every time someone sells a diamond, it transacts with a cheaper order, so **prices start to fall**.
+> And those who do, **want it cheaper**, so every time someone sells a diamond, it transacts with a cheaper order, so **prices start to fall**.
+>

-johnny has now a bunch of useless diamonds and no money, however, if **prices had gone up** as he expected **he'd be rich**
+> johnny has now a bunch of useless diamonds and no money,
+> however, if **prices had gone up** as he expected **he'd be rich**

 Profitable makes this kind of scenarios possible, it lets everyone experience the actual depth of a real market.
 It's not just a store like many linear price adjustment systems that have led to **broken economies** due to farms and the rising number of raids,

 **Profitable** not only makes that add to the fun, but prices adjust **themselves**.
 Because you’re not just buying and selling; you’re participating in an **actual economy** where people and events are behind prices.
-With this plugin You can outsmart other players, invest, predict trends, and see how real markets work by playing a game.

 I hope with that I have convinced you to download this wonderful plugin, have a great day.